tnir/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 easily handcraft your cluster configuration and maintain it in Git, just like you would for the workloads you are running.

-During the previous command (`eksctl install flux`), we instructed Flux to watch a config repository.
+During the previous call (`eksctl install flux`), we instructed Flux to watch a config repository.
 This is where the workloads are defined.
-Now we will add the cluster config as well.
+Now we will add the config of the infrastructure tooling as well.

 In this example we will run: